 In order to maintain its independence, the Cato Institute accepts no government funding.
 Cato receives approximately 80 percent of its funding through tax-deductible contributions from individuals, many of which are responding to informative direct mail solicitations and program updates.
-The remainder of its support coming from foundations, corporations, and the sale of books and publications.
+The remainder of its support comes from foundations, corporations, and the sale of books and publications.

 Cato’s Resources & Outreach

 In an era of sound bites and partisanship, Cato remains dedicated to providing clear, thoughtful, and independent analysis on vital public policy issues.
-Using all means possible — from blogs, Web features, op-eds and TV appearances, to conferences, research reports, speaking engagements, and books — Cato works vigorously to present citizens with incisive and understandable analysis.
+Using all means possible — from blogs, Web features, informative direct mail, op‐eds and TV appearances, to conferences, research reports, speaking engagements, and books — Cato works vigorously to present citizens with incisive and understandable analysis.